pav0107/CV/README.md

 #### Problem solver

-My academic background in maths and physics, combined with my career as an advertising creative and stand-up has meant I've spent the last 25 years knee-deep in problem-solving.
+My academic background in maths and physics, combined with my careers as an advertising creative and stand-up comedian means I've spent the last 25 years knee-deep in problem-solving.

 An example is a piece I worked on for a pharmaceutical client who had a stand at 2013's ESC (European Society of Cardiology) Congress, regarded as the world’s premier conference specialising in the science, management and prevention of cardiovascular disease.